Amazfit T-Rex 3 – Suunto Race, Polar Grit X2 Pro, Coros Vertix 2Amazfit T-Rex 3 Review – A Fenix Competitor from Zepp Health

 Navigation

 To assist with navigation, you get full ABC sensors and the ability to follow GPX routes.
-However, loading a GPX route onto the watch is inconvenient, and there are no automated links to platforms like Strava, Ride with GPS, or Komoot.
+However, loading a GPX route onto the watch is cumbersome, and there are no automated links to platforms like Strava, Ride with GPS, or Komoot.

 Given that this watch is aimed at users who rely on routes, more could be done to automate transferring a route to the watch and making it easier to discover.